-How May I Obtain a Copy of the Company's Annual Report on Form 10-K?
+How may I obtain a copy of the company's Annual Report on Form 10-K?

-Our Annual Report on Form 10-K for the year ended December 31, 2014 has been posted, and is available without charge, on our corporate website at ir.nationalmi.com/financials.cfm.
-In addition, we will provide, without charge, a copy of our Annual Report on Form 10-K for the year ended December 31, 2014 (including the financial statements and the financial statement schedules but excluding the exhibits thereto) to any shareholder of record or beneficial owner of our common stock.
+Our Annual Report on Form 10-K for the year ended December 31, 2015 has been posted, and is available without charge, on our corporate website at ir.nationalmi.com/financials.cfm.
+In addition, we will provide, without charge, a copy of our Annual Report on Form 10-K for the year ended December 31, 2015 (including the financial statements and the financial statement schedules but excluding the exhibits thereto) to any stockholder of record or beneficial owner of our common stock.
 Requests can be made by writing to NMI Holdings, Inc., Attention: Corporate Secretary, 2100 Powell Street, 12th Floor, Emeryville, CA 94608.

-Whom Should I Contact with Additional Questions?
+Whom should I contact with additional questions?